-At the virtual AXCD 2020, Robert Weller, Director Community & Education and Interim Marketing Director at konversionsKRAFT, spoke as a keynote speaker about content experience design.
-In this interview, Robert explains what content experience means, how the success of content can be measured and the potential for content automation evaluated.
+At the virtual AXCD 2020, Robert Weller, Director Community & Education as well as Interim Marketing Director at konversionsKRAFT, spoke as keynote speaker about content experience design.
+In this interview, Robert tells us what content experience means to him, how the success of content can be measured and how the potential for content automation can be evaluated.

-For me, content experience is the combination of experiences (past), expectations (future) and the user’s experience (presence) with content and in a broader context with a brand, products or even employees of a company.
+For me, the content experience is the total of experiences (past), expectations (future) and the perception (presence) that a user has with content and, in the broader context, with a brand, products or even employees of a company.
 It is essential to look at the functional, but also social and above all emotional needs of the users.

-It is important to derive ideas from content that originates from different sources of information (customer conversations, social media, data) and to prioritize them, for example according to effort (production costs/time) and impact (i.e. influence on one’s own goals).
+It is important to identify ideas from content that comes from different sources of information (customer conversations, social media, data) and to prioritise them, for example, according to effort (production costs/time) and impact (i.e. influence on one's own goals).

-In addition, it is helpful to implement initial ideas as lean as possible and to decide on the basis of the resonance (impressions, reactions, conversions, etc.) whether the extension of an idea or a topic is worthwhile.
-Otherwise, it makes sense to start with the next idea.
+It is also helpful to implement the first ideas as leanly as possible and to decide on the basis of the response (impressions, reactions, conversions, etc.) whether the expansion of an idea or a topic is worthwhile.
+Otherwise, it makes sense to move on to the next idea.

 The measurability of content has several dimensions.
 On the one hand, content is clearly measurable (i.e. quantitative).
 For example, in the form of the conversion rate or consumption rate.
-On the other hand, it is “perceivable” (rather qualitative) content.
+On the other hand, it is "perceptible" (rather qualitative) content.
 Individual feedback or anomalies in the data that cannot be explained at first.
-Both dimensions are important to understand the effect of content in general.
-The definition of success then has to be decided by each individual.
-My content is successful if it supports people in their personal development in a business context.
+Both dimensions are important in order to fundamentally understand the impact of content.
+The definition of success must then be made by each individual.
+My content is successful if it helps people in their personal development in a professional context.

-I evaluate the potential of content automation by estimating, for example, how much time I can save, invest elsewhere, or to what extent I can directly save costs.
-Furthermore, it is also a question of scalability.
-For example, in order to produce new formats for new platforms and thereby address new target groups.
-Here, the evaluation is more concerned with the potential of this new target group or platform in terms of economic key figures.
+I evaluate the potential of content automation by assessing, for example, how much time I can save, invest elsewhere or to what extent I can save costs directly.
+Furthermore, it is also about scalability.
+For example, to produce new formats for new platforms in order to address new target groups.
+Here, the evaluation is more about the potential of this new target group or platform in terms of economic indicators.

-Automated content generation offers you the opportunity to optimize the content experience continuously and above all in a scalable way.
-This means: You can easily and quickly try things out and test variants against each other, and – if they work – implement them centrally and apply them to all your texts without additional effort by regenerating them.
+Automated content generation offers you the possibility to continuously optimise the content experience in a scalable way.
+This means: You can easily and quickly try things out and test variants against each other, and - if they work - implement them centrally and apply them to all your texts without additional effort by regenerating them.

-Now it’s your turn: Test automated text generation and optimize your content creation processes and content experience.
+Now it's your turn: test automated content generation and optimise your copywriting processes and content experience.

-Robert Weller is Director Community & Education as well as Interim Marketing Director at konversionsKRAFT, Germany’s leading consultancy for digital growth and conversion optimization services.
-Robert is also a freelance Content Experience Consultant.
-The focus of his work is “content design” in terms of strategic conception and visual design of content to optimize user experience and conversions along the entire customer journey.
-His book “Content Design” was published at the end of 2017 and will be reissued at the end of 2020.
+Robert Weller is Director Community & Education and Interim Marketing Director at konversionsKRAFT, Germany's leading consultancy for digital growth and conversion optimisation.
+Robert is also a freelance content experience consultant.
+The focus of his work is "content design" in the sense of strategic conception and visual design of content to optimise user experience and conversions along the entire customer journey.